Russian e-commerce giant Ozon preparing for US IPO by end of 2020, beginning of 2021

 Ozon is likely to spend the proceeds from the potential placement on its further development.
 The company aims to spend over $300mn on logistics, add c.
 2.7mn square feet of distribution space and open five fulfilment hubs, according to The Wall Street Journal, citing company data.

 “We see the news as highly positive for Sistema.
 We think OZON’s IPO would help Sistema to crystallise the value of this asset.
-We also feel that OZON’s potential valuation range of $3-5bn could be higher than what the market is currently pricing,” Levitov said.
+We also feel that OZON’s potential valuation range of $3-5bn could be higher than what the market is currently pricing,” Sova Capital said.
 “It is not yet known how the IPO would be structured, but we wouldn’t be surprised to see that in addition to raising equity for OZON’s further development, Sistema may try to monetise some of its stake in the company as well.”

 The potential valuation range indicated in the article implies a 2019 EV/gross merchandise value (GMV) of 2.9-4.9x and 2020E EV/GMV multiples of 1.5x-2.4x if one assumes that Ozon’s GMV grows 100% y/y this year, Sova estimates.